liydu/asc-pnp-bugbash/README.md

 Goals for this session:
 1. Build and run multiple components IoT Plug and Play sample application.
-2. Build and test Azure Security Center integration with Azure RTOS.
+2. Build and test Azure Security Center for IoT integration with Azure RTOS.

 ### Support and feedback